xmos/lib_qadc/doc/rst/qadc.rst

 The small steps in the transfer curve close to zero and full scale settings are caused by the QADC not being able to charge the capacitor past the threshold voltage due to the potential divider effect of the series resistor and the potentiometer equivalent series resistance.

 .. note::
-    Overall, it is recommended to use the `Potentiometer` approach in cases where the potentiometer tolerance is up to 20% and a manufacturing calibration step is not practical.
+    Overall, it is recommended to use the `Potentiometer` approach in cases where the potentiometer tolerance is between 10% and 20% and including a manufacturing calibration step is not practical.

 .. _fig_qadc_pot_tol: